Manseibashi Station: History

 The subway line between Ueno and Asakusa, opened in 1927, was being extended southward.
 When the extension reached the Kanda River, a temporary subway station was opened at Manseibashi on January 1, 1930.
 This station was closed again on November 21, 1931 since the line had been extended across the Kanda River to Kanda Station itself.

 Current situation

 The opening to the remains of Manseibashi Subway Station is in front of the Ishimaru shopping center's Store 1 (now an EDION store) to the left.
 The intersection is called Manseibashi, after the bridge (sign, center-right).

-The old subway station is currently (as of 2007) still closed as a station, but the opening remains as a ventilation shaft, emergency exit and maintenance access point for the metro line.
+The Tokyo Underground Railway subway station is currently still closed as a station, but the opening remains as a ventilation shaft, emergency exit and maintenance access point for the metro line.
 The opening and stairs are under grating on the sidewalk in Akihabara, Tokyo's "Electric Town" and a major shopping area for consumer electronics, hobby electronics, manga and anime.
 One anime series, RahXephon, set some of its important scenes in this station, showing it restored and modernized in 2015.

 The station is hard to detect by Ginza Line riders.
 The ceiling is higher on the station, but very little of the other structure remains.